 Ask friends or family to help you with a final proofreading before you submit your resume to anyone.
 After looking at it for so long, it can be tough to spot your own resume's errors, but even a small mistake can be an opportunity-killer for a job seeker.

-You may have found your first job by searching the classified ads in your hometown newspaper, but you’ll need to get onto the information superhighway for a job search these days.
+You may have found your first job by searching the classified ads in your hometown newspaper, but you'll need to get onto the information superhighway for a job search these days.
 As a first step, you might want to post your resume on some of the larger career online search engines, too.
 Another place to begin is by signing up for a free LinkedIn account.
 Be sure to include a professional-looking, recent photograph on your profile.
 Ask friends and former colleagues to connect with you, and consider making your own posts or sharing updates from others.
-By participating in an online community you tell others, “I’m a professional who is interested in my newly chosen field.”
+By participating in an online community, you're essentially declaring: "I'm a professional who is interested in my newly chosen field."

 It's against the law to discriminate against someone because of their age.
 Still, you've probably heard countless stories from friends and colleagues about subtle - and not so subtle - ways that your skills and experience might be marginalized in the modern workplace.
 If you're worried about how a future employer might perceive you, be well-groomed, well-spoken and up-to-date on the latest developments in your chosen encore career.
 And keep your stories about "the good old days" to yourself.
 Today's employers are looking for dependable workers who are ready to embrace the future with open arms.